-- 1. Stop the ACL Analytics Exchange Geronimo service in Windows Services. - 2.
-Navigate to the folder where the unencrypted copy of aclDatabase.xml is located.
-There is template subfolder for each supported configuration that includes an unencrypted aclDatabase.xml configuration file.
-The template folders are located in the Installation\Backup\Configuration subfolder where the Geronimo application server you are updating is installed. - 3.
-Copy the unencrypted file to the geronimo\var\config subfolder where the Geronimo application server application server you are updating is installed. - 4.
+- 1. Stop the ACL Analytics Exchange Service in Windows Services. - 2.
+Navigate to the folder where an unencrypted copy of aclDatabase.xml is located. - 3.
+Copy the unencrypted file to the TomCat\conf subfolder where the Tomcat application server application server you are updating is installed. - 4.
 Open the property file in a text editor, make the necessary changes, and save and close the file. - 5.
-Start the ACL Analytics Exchange Geronimo service in Windows Services.
+Start the ACL Analytics Exchange Service in Windows Services.
 The aclDatabase.xml file is encrypted when the service starts.